 Many thanks to Kez B for providing the pictures for this post.

 It’s Winter and I’m already thinking about travel plans for next summer and fall.
-One country that has been on my list to visit for a while is Puerto Rico.
-A huge benefit of visiting the island is if you’re a US citizen, you don’t need a passport.
-That alone can be a money saver if you have children or if you’re someone getting their “feet wet” traveling out of the mainland.
-If you’re interested in visiting, here are some fun things to do in Puerto Rico.
+Puerto Rico has been on my list to visit for a while.
+A huge benefit of visiting the island is not needing a passport as a US Citizen.
+With the cost of passports, that alone can be a money saver for family trips or first-time travelers.
+If you’re planning a trip and wondering what to do, here’s a list of five fun things to do in Puerto Rico.

 Go to the Beach

 You can’t visit an island in the Caribbean without going to the beach at least once.
 Flamenco Beach in Culebra is cited as one of the best beaches in the world.
 Other popular beaches include Boquerón, Seven Seas, La Monserrate, Caja de Muertos, Carolina and Sun Bay.
 Take a dip, surf, snorkel, paddle board, or just lay out and read a book to relax.

 Did you know that El Yunque is the only rainforest under US national park service?
 Take a solo or guided tour and hike along the trails.
 You can also take part in zip-lining, hang gliding, rock climbing and parasailing.

 Learn the History

 History was my favorite subject, so every vacation I find myself in the city’s historic district.
 Take a trip to the past and visit Old San Juan.
 El Morro and its sister fort, Castillo San Cristóbal are the oldest European constructions in the United States National Park Service.
 The architecture in much of Old San Juan dates back to when the Spanish ruled the island.
 Make sure you visit the Paseo La Princesa promenade to purchase souvenirs from street vendors.
 The view is also beautiful for a nice walk with the family and people watching.
 There are also a number of museums and UNESCO World Heritage sites to visit in the area.

 Embrace the Culture